Actindo-AG/Documentation/Core1Platform/UsingCore1/04_WorkWithLists.md

 1. If desired, select the view for which you want to define the sorting.
    Alternatively, you have the following options:
    - You can sort a column for a temporary use without changing the view.
-   - You can create a new view with the new sorted column.
+   - After sorting, you can create a new view with the new sorted column.

 2. Move the mouse pointer over the columns.
    The mouse pointer is displayed as a little hand at all columns that can be sorted.